 We’re very pleased to announce our 2019 Christmas Card design competition winners.

-Jackie was left with weakness on her left side and pain, balance problems & third nerve palsy of the left eye.
+Jacky was left with weakness on her left side and pain, balance problems and third nerve palsy of the left eye.
 Her eye has since recovered and although she now walks with a stick for balance, physically she has recovered really well.
 She does have difficulty with writing, spelling and short-term memory.

 Our talented runners up will have their amazing designs made into eCards.
 These will be used by the Stroke Association in communications to our supporters over the festive season.